mercadopago/devsite-docs/guides/nuvemshop-V0/landing.en.md

 bullet_section_with_media:
  - title: Payment
  - type: normal
- - message: With the Mercado Pago module you can configure the payment using:
+ - message: With the Mercado Pago module you can configure payments using:
  - benefit_title: Checkout Pro
  - benefit_message: Buyers will be able to pay using a Mercado Pago account and the entire purchase process will be carried out in our environment, facilitating payment with credit card, debit card and other means of payment (Pix, bank slip, lottery payment without slip, balance in the Mercado Pago account and Mercado Credit).
  - benefit_title: Checkout API